Research projects

 How do cortical circuits response to enhanced sensory experience?

-What is different in a brain of that has been exposed to enhanced sensory stimulation, compared with one that has not?
+What is different in the brain of one that has been exposed to enhanced sensory stimulation, compared with one that has not?
 For example, why is it much easier to learn a motor skill or a language early in life?
-And why if we become competent in a new skill during our childhood, it would stay for our entire life?
+And why, if we become competent in a new skill during childhood, would we stay with it for our entire life?
 Interneurons have a remarkable capability to sense changes in sensory experience and therefore occupy a unique position to orchestrate circuit remodelling.
-In this project, we aim to understand the mechanisms through which enhanced sensory experience during development sculpts cortical circuitries to improve behavioural performance.
+In this project, we aim to understand the mechanisms through which enhanced sensory experience during development sculpts cortical circuitries to improve behavioural performance (Experientia-ERC Advance; Wellcome Early Career Award).

 Is there any link between interneuron cortical dysfunction and neurodevelopmental disorders?